 Her interests lie at the intersection of human resource management and industrial relations.
-Some of the topics she has researched are the role of high performance work practices, such as incentive pay, on performance, flexible working arrangements, and the antecedents and outcomes of employee work effort.
+Some of the topics she has researched are the role of high-performance work practices, such as incentive pay, on performance, flexible working arrangements, and the antecedents and outcomes of employee work effort.
 She has published in the Journal of Management, ILR Review, Industrial Relations: A Journal of Economy and Society, British Journal of Industrial Relations, Human Resource Management, Human Resource Management Journal, International Journal of Human Resource Management, International Review of Financial Analysis, and Economic and Industrial Democracy.
-Her work has also been covered in media outlets such as The Financial Times, FT China, Business Insider UK, Le Monde, Le Figaro, The Daily Mail, Insider, CNBC, Le Soir, The Guardian, Women’s Health, New Scientist, Entrepreneur, MDR Radio, CNBC, and the World Economic Forum.
+Her work has also been covered in media outlets such as the Financial Times, FT China, Business Insider UK, Le Monde, Le Figaro, The Daily Mail, Insider, CNBC, Le Soir, The Guardian, Women’s Health, New Scientist, Entrepreneur, MDR Radio, and the World Economic Forum.

 Search the faculty